 Scams have become very sophisticated to trick consumers.
 For example, a fake eBay invoice gives detailed instructions how to buy and redeem gift cards.
+(Here is another example.)
 The real eBay website provides tips how you can stay safe and protect yourself from gift card scams:

 - Treat your eBay Gift Card redemption code like cash.

 - Never give or send your eBay Gift Card code to anyone outside of eBay.com checkout.
 That's a scam.

 - Your eBay Gift Card can only be redeemed at checkout on eBay.com.

 - Do not use your gift card to pay anyone outside of the eBay platform.

 The U.S. Army advises be suspicious of a person who:

 - Communicates only via social media or email.